+\square Benefit a clientele group established by HUD to be principally LMI persons

+(check those that apply):

+□Abused children

+□Battered spouses

+□Elderly persons

+\square Adults meeting the Bureau of the Census' Current Population Report's

+definition of "severely disabled"

+☐Homeless persons

+□Illiterate adults

+□Persons living with AIDS

+☐Migrant farm workers

-□ Persons living with AIDS□ Migrant farm workers ☐ Benefit a clientele that it may be reasonably concluded to be primarily (greater than 51%) LMI persons.
-For example, a Head Start Center because Head Start's federal requirements mandate that at least 90% of the children served come from lower income families.
-If you check this box, provide any supporting documentation in Appendix A. ☐ Will result in the removal of material or architectural barriers that restrict the mobility and accessibility of elderly or disabled persons to publicly owned and privately owned nonresidential buildings, improvements and the common areas of residential structures containing more than one dwelling unit.
-If you check this box, provide any supporting documentation in Appendix A. The following kinds of activities are unlikely to qualify under the limited clientele category.
-Confer with Commerce staff on a project-by-project basis: Activities where the benefits are available to all residents of an area; Activities involving the acquisition, construction or rehabilitation of property for housing; and Activities where the benefit to LMI persons is the creation or retention of jobs.
+$\hfill\square$ Benefit a clientele that it may be reasonably concluded to be primarily (greater

+than 51%) LMI persons (for example, a Head Start Center because Head Start's

+federal requirements mandate that at least 90% of the children served come from

+lower income families).
+If you check this box, provide any supporting documentation in Appendix A. □ Will result in the removal of material or architectural barriers that restrict the mobility and accessibility of elderly or disabled persons to publicly owned and privately owned nonresidential buildings, improvements, and the common areas of residential structures containing more than one dwelling unit.
+If you check this box, provide any supporting documentation in Appendix A. • The following kinds of activities are unlikely to qualify under the "limited clientele category" (confer with CDD staff on a project-by-project basis): ■ Activities where the benefits are available to all residents of an area; ■ Activities involving the acquisition, construction, or rehabilitation of property for housing; and Activities where the benefit to LMI persons is the creation or retention of jobs.
 III.
-To meet the prevention or elimination of slums and blight national objective, complete the following items.
-Supporting materials should be included in
+To meet the Prevention or Elimination of Slums and Blight national objective complete the following items.
+Supporting materials should be included in Appendix A. To meet the objective, the following are required: ☐ Applicant has a Slum/Blight resolution or designation for project area from the appropriate local government; and ☐ Photographic documentation with captions and dates of the slum or blighted conditions that prompted the local government resolution; AND one of the two conditions below:

-Appendix A.

-To meet the objective, the following are required: ☐ Applicant has a slum/blight resolution or designation for project area from the appropriate local government; and ☐ Photographic documentation with captions and dates of the slum or blighted conditions that prompted the local government resolution; and one of the two conditions below: ☐ Public improvements or facilities throughout the area are in a general state of deterioration; or ☐ At least 25% of the properties throughout the area exhibit one or more of the following: Physical deterioration of buildings/improvements; Abandonment of properties; Chronic high occupancy turnover rates or chronic high vacancy rates in commercial or industrial buildings; Significant declines in property values or abnormally low property values relative to other areas in the community; or Known or suspected environmental contamination.
-And: ☐ Applicant has documentation establishing the boundaries of the area and that the conditions that qualified the area as a slum or blight at the time of its designation by the appropriate local government and that designation (or re-designation) occurred within the past 10 years; and ☐ Planning activities assisted with CDBG funds will be limited to those that address one or more of the conditions that contributed to the decline of the area.
+\square Public improvements or facilities throughout the area are in a general state of deterioration; or $\hfill\square$ At least 25% of the properties throughout the area exhibit one or more of the following: • Physical deterioration of buildings/improvements; • Abandonment of properties; • Chronic high occupancy turnover rates or chronic high vacancy rates in commercial or industrial buildings; • Significant declines in property values or abnormally low property values relative to other areas in the community; or • Known or suspected environmental contamination.